HiddenField

 }

-String field = param; // violation, 'field' variable hides 'field' field
+String field = param; // violation, ''field' hides a field' field

 }

-public void setTestField(String testField) { // violation, 'testField' variable
+void setTestField(String testField) { // violation, ''testField' hides a field'

 this.field = field;